 "My decreased mobility was blamed on my arthritis and my right foot, which needed surgery," Dorothy told the Eau Claire Leader-Telegram.
 "My lack of interest … I blamed on pain.
 The reality was that I was unable to concentrate.
 The foot surgery recovery was very difficult, and it was then that the urinary incontinence became a profuse, tough situation."

 As her symptoms became worse, Dorothy sought different treatments, but none seemed to make a difference.
 Through it all, Dorothy's physician, Kevin Wergeland, M.D., an Internal Medicine physician at Mayo Clinic Health System in Eau Claire, did not give up.

-Dorothy met with Jonathan Bledsoe, M.D., a neurosurgeon at Mayo Clinic Health System in Eau Claire, who explained why normal pressure hydrocephalus can be difficult to diagnose and discussed her treatment options.
-“These patients present typically with three kinds of symptoms: dementia, gait instability and incontinence,” says Dr. Bledsoe.
-“Unfortunately, several other things can cause these symptoms, as well.”
+Dorothy met with the Neurosurgery team at Mayo Clinic Health System in Eau Claire and learned why normal pressure hydrocephalus can be difficult to diagnose and discussed her treatment options.
+Patients can present with symptoms like dementia, gait instability and incontinence, and other health conditions also can cause symptoms.